ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Plain Language Summary

 \section{Plain Language Summary}

 Solar storms are major drivers of the weather in space, which can disrupt technology and impact our daily lives on Earth.
-Automatically recognizing these events in data from satellites near Earth is important for early warning systems, but current methods still have significant limitations.
+Early warning systems rely on the ability to automatically recognize these events in data from satellites near Earth, but current methods still have significant limitations.
 In this study, we present a new framework to evaluate how well different methods can automatically detect solar storms while observing the solar wind.
 We compare a machine learning model to a simpler threshold-based method.
 Our results show that the machine learning model performs much better, especially for identifying the most impactful events.
 Additionally, it still handles less critical events effectively.
 This system is a step forward for automated space weather monitoring and helps to improve real-time forecasting and early warning capabilities.